Todd2112/My-Portfolio/Train_AI/README.md

 - Operates **locally and efficiently**
 - Provides **accurate, usable outputs from day one**

 Once deployed, the system is **yours to use independently** — no ongoing support or hidden subscriptions.
-You’re hiring **a freelancer to deliver a tailored solution**, not a monthly albatross like ChatGPT or other subscription-based AI services.
+You’re hiring **a freelancer to deliver a tailored solution**, not locked into ongoing subscription fees like ChatGPT or other AI services.

 ---